September 2017 Back To School Edition

 Banned Books Week

-In celebration of Banned Books Week, September 24-30th, library staff considers books invaluable to the chiropractic, massage therapy, acupuncture and Chinese medicine practices that might have been banned by Western medicine proponents.
+In celebration of Banned Books Week, September 24-30th, library staff members consider books invaluable to the chiropractic, massage therapy, acupuncture and Chinese medicine practices that might have been banned by Western medicine proponents.
 Come to the library to see a display of books that might have been challenged as being offensive or considered to be “junk science. ”

 -Susan Vossberg, Technical Services Librarian

 From 1899 through today, approximately 36 schools of chiropractic have been advertised in Minnesota.
 Four were advertised in 1899-1903, 18 in the boom years of 1904-1907, and 14 in 1908-1941, including Northwestern College of Chiropractic.
 Many of the early “schools” were individual chiropractors seeking students to teach in their offices, and many schools cannot be proven to have ever had students.
 This exhibition displays ads from just a few schools.

 For more information on the history of chiropractic schools in Minnesota, see https://nwhsulib.wixsite.com/teachingchiroinmn, created by NWHSU librarian Monica Howell and based on research conducted by Dr. John Wolfe, Jr., and Monica in 2016.